CodeAndCake/AppsFromScratch/sessions/02/README.md

 The rule above will select all images `img` inside list items `li`.

 Confused?
-Let's play [CSS Diner](http://flukeout.github.io), an online game that teaches you CSS **selectors**!
+Play [CSS Diner flukeout.github.io](http://flukeout.github.io), an online game that teaches you **CSS selectors**!

 > Go ahead and style the list and its components.

 > Remember, if you don't know how to style something, Google may have the answers!

 When you search for a solution online, it's good to start your *search query* with the coding language you're using, like `css`, followed by the problem you are trying to solve or the effect you are trying to achieve.

 For example `css how to round the corners of a button`.

 # Coding vs programming